The conditioned Lyapunov spectrum for random dynamical systems: General setting and main results

-An essential tool to the study of random dynamical systems are invariant (so-called Markov) measures which correspond with stationary measures of the associated Markov process.
-However in the context of absorbed dynamics, such measures do not exist due to the exponential loss of mass of $\varphi$ on $M$.
-These measures are instead replaced by so-called \emph{quasi-stationary measures} $\mu$ (QSM). \end{notation}
+An essential tool to the study of random dynamical systems is invariant measures which correspond with stationary measures of the associated Markov process.
+However, in the context of absorbed dynamics, such measures do not exist due to the exponential loss of mass of $\varphi$ on $M$.
+These measures are replaced by so-called \emph{quasi-stationary distributions} $\mu$ (QSD). \end{notation}